 - Intravenous pamidronate for the treatment of reflex sympathetic dystrophy during breastfeeding (Siminoski 2000)

 Welcome to Breastfeeding FAQS and thank you for letting me participate in your breastfeeding journey.

 I know the information on this website will help you because it has helped so many others.
 Indeed, my patients and students often asked if I had an online breastfeeding resource and were the inspiration for Breastfeeding FAQs.

 Many mothers worry about breastfeeding and their babies' behaviour, even though all is well.
 Knowing what is normal can settle this worry and prevent unnecessary visits to health-care providers, tests, medication, and even early weaning.
 For this reason, nearly half of the website's information concerns normal babies and how they breastfeed.

-When addressing breastfeeding problems and concerns, I used evidence-based approaches whenever possible and where none existed, I relied on what I learned from the mothers in my practice.
-I will continue to update the information as new evidence emerges.
+When addressing breastfeeding problems and concerns, I use evidence-based approaches whenever possible and where none exist, I rely on what I have learned from the mothers in my practice.
+I continue to update this information as new evidence emerges.